 - Elephants are herbivore animals and they can eat up to 150 kgs of food every day.

 - Both male and female African elephants have large tusks whereas only male Asian elephants can have large tusks.
 Female Asian elephants may have barely visible tusks known as tushes.
 Sometimes even male Asian elephants, especially in Sri Lanka, are not able to develop tusks due to a genetic disorder.

-- Elephants’ ears work as a fan and help in dissipating heat from the body.
+- The large ears of elephants work as a fan and help in dissipating heat from the body.
 African elephants have relatively large ear sizes.
 The contour of their ears roughly makes the map of Africa.
 Asian elephants too have large ears but not as large as African elephants.

 - Elephants are the keystone species of their ecosystem.
 It means that their behavior largely affects the other species of the ecosystem.

 - Adult and old male elephants either live alone or in small male groups.
 A female along with her offsprings live in a group with other females.

-- The 22-month gestation period of Elephants is one of the longest among the animal species.
+- The 22-month gestation period of Elephants is one of the longest among all animal species.
 The newborn can weigh as much as 120 kg.

 - Elephants communicate using a wide range of sounds.
 One of those is a low-pitched infrasonic sound that can travel several kilometers.